pfoet/jak_shaver/README.md

 ## How to use it?

+**WARNING: Update your firmware with the bCODA Jak app BEFORE trying this (or you risk bricking your stick)**

 Just place the command you want to execute on the stick in the [upgrade.txt] file and execute [shaver.py] while connected to the Jak wifi.
 (You might have to change the IP address in the python script to reflect your own)